zhaqenl/wordsearch/README.md

 If you prefer a file as the input of the script, you could create a file whose first line indicates the amount of grid-to-word pairs, followed by the row quantity of the first pair, followed by its column quantity, then the string grid itself, and finally, the hidden word.
-See `dummy-input.txt` for an example structure.
+See `dummy_input.txt` for an example structure.

 After creating the `.txt` file, run the following: